7 Best Renters Insurance Companies in Colorado 2026

 Lemonade: Best for Online Services

-Lemonade doesn’t have the long history that some companies have, but it offers modern convenience more than any other company on our list.
+Lemonade doesn’t have the long history of some companies, but it offers modern convenience more than any other company on our list.

-The company offers affordable renters insurance, and you can get a quote in just a few minutes.
-There are multiple discounts available.
+The company offers affordable renters insurance.
+You can get a quote in just a few minutes, and multiple discounts are available.

-One feature that makes Lemonade unique is that they pool premiums and claims from every policyholder.
+One feature that makes Lemonade unique is that it pools premiums and claims from every policyholder.
 At the end of the year, they donate the excess to charity.

 Lemonade offers renters insurance policies starting at just $5 per month and an average monthly cost of just over $15.
-Keep in mind that the price will be higher if you schedule high-value items or add a roommate to your plan and may vary depending on where you live.
+Remember that the price will be higher if you schedule high-value items or add a roommate to your plan, which may vary depending on where you live.

 Read a full Lemonade home insurance review.